National Conference of Constitutional Law Scholars 2021

 Professor of Law at New York University School of Law

-Melissa Murray is a professor at NYU School of Law, with expertise in constitutional law, family law, and reproductive rights.
+Melissa Murray is a Professor of Law at NYU School of Law, specializing in constitutional law, family law, and reproductive rights.

 Rebecca Aviel